bitwarden/help/_articles/account/choosing-the-right-subscription-plan.md

 **Q: Is it possible to purchase a Families Plan without Premium Features?**

 A: After September 6, 2020 all Families Plan will include Premium Features automatically.
 If you currently have a Families Plan without Premium, your pricing will remain the same unless you upgrade your plan.
-The legacy Families Plan without Premium Features will no longer be available after September 6, 2020.
+The classic Families Plan without Premium Features will no longer be available after September 6, 2020.

 **Q: I am a current Enterprise Plan customer and would like to implement the new Login with SSO feature, what do I need to do?**